pidtoo/identity_entity_resolution/slides/identity_entity_resolution/_posts/0000-1-1-03_badrecords.md

 ---
 <!-- .slide: data-background="#111d30" -->
-## Patient Safety, Legal, Keep the CIO Out of Jail
+## Patient Safety, Legal,Put the CIO in Jail
 Reckless Linking of Data without a process, or no process at all.
 <div class="r-vstack">
   <img src="{{asset_folder}}/safety-protect-guard.png" class="fragment fade-in">